Life in Trump Cabinet: perks, pestering, power, putdowns | Taiwan News

 With the issue of migrant children separated from their families dominating headlines, Health and Human Services Secretary Alex Azar was so determined to get a better handle on the 12,000 migrant children under his department's care that he was up until 1 a.m. one night last week personally poring through cases in the operations center of the bunker-like HHS building at the foot of Capitol Hill.

 The Cabinet members are lashed to a mercurial president who has been known to quickly sour on those working for him and who doesn't shy from subjecting subordinates — many of them formerly powerful figures in their own rights — to withering public humiliation.
-Think Attorney General Jeff Sessions, a former senator whom Trump early on labeled "beleaguered" by presidential tweet and has since been repeatedly subjected to public criticism.
+Think Attorney General Jeff Sessions, a former senator who was labeled early on as "beleaguered" by presidential tweet and who has since been repeatedly subjected to public criticism.

+For all his bad press, Pruitt managed to last longer than many in Washington had expected.
+But on Thursday, Trump tweeted that Pruitt had resigned, later explaining that the EPA chief felt he had become a "distraction" from the president's agenda.

 Trump's Cabinet, a collection of corporate heavyweights, decorated generals and influential conservatives, has been beset by regular bouts of turnover and scandal.
 A Cabinet member's standing with Trump — who's up, who's down; who's relevant, who's not —is closely tied to how that person or their issue is playing in the press, especially on cable TV.